‘Twas The Night of Awareness

 And leadership will be through trust, not through subordinates’ submission.

 Our comfort zones will be challenged; this change won’t happen overnight.

 Challenges will be inevitable, but soon growth will be in sight.

 Not growth in just profit, quality or production,

 So my outlook had changed, and my attitude had shifted.

 A burden was taken from me; my spirits were uplifted.

 As I sat there remembering, all of the resolutions of New Years’ past,

-I made a pact not to break this new one for the potential was too vast.
+I promised myself to keep this new one for the potential was too vast.

 Happy Holidays to All from Earnest Consulting Group!